 Located among the leafy foothills of the Caucasus Mountains, the Azerbaijani town of Sheki is green, tranquil, and artsy.
 Low-rise buildings feature eye-catching stone and brickwork.
 People smile easily and are eager to engage in conversation.
 What’s more, Sheki still bears delightful evidence of its Silk Road past.

 Before we got there, I had the distinct feeling that I was going to love Sheki, given its smaller size, its artisanal traditions, and its natural surroundings.
 My intuition ended up being correct, as Sheki was among my favorite destinations during our four months of travels in the Caucasus.

 Sheki’s Silk Route Past

 Centuries ago, Sheki was located on a branch of the famed Silk Road.
 Thanks to the commerce and exchange of ideas that occurred as a result of this trade, Sheki achieved prosperity and a cosmopolitan flair.
 Palaces were constructed for the area’s rulers (known as khans).
 Sheki also built a fortress, as well as several roadside inns called caravansaries.
 These sizable complexes were built to house traders and their pack animals for the night.
 In 2019, Sheki’s caravansaries, palaces, and historic center became a UNESCO World Heritage Site.

-It’s fascinating to imagine all the exotic goods that were traded along the Silk Route’s numerous paths, including silk, spices, paper, wine, walnuts, porcelain, and glass.
+It’s fascinating to imagine all the diverse goods that were traded along the Silk Route’s numerous paths, including silk, spices, paper, wine, walnuts, porcelain, and glass.
 With this abundance of goods and ideas flowing, it’s no wonder why Sheki also developed a creative identity.

 Sheki’s Long Tradition of Artistry

 Sheki has long been a hub for artisans, with everything from pottery to shebeke (a type of stained glass) being produced there.